-A typical example of a Canadian library symbol is AEU, which stands for University of Alberta Cameron Library in Edmonton, Alberta.
-Symbols can contain up to eight characters in length.
+A typical example of a Canadian Library Symbol is AEU, which stands for University of Alberta, Rutherford Library, in Edmonton, Alberta.

 Federal government libraries located in the National Capital Region all have symbols beginning with “OO.”

-Library and Archives Canada (LAC) maintains the Directory of Library Symbols and Interlibrary Loan Policies in Canada.
-The Directory may be used as a resource-sharing tool for finding Canadian libraries, their contact information and interlibrary loan (ILL) policies.
+LAC maintains Symbols and Interlibrary Loan Policies in Canada.
+The directory may be used as a resource-sharing tool for finding Canadian libraries, their contact information and interlibrary loan (ILL) policies.